OHDSI/CommonDataModel/Documentation/CommonDataModel_Wiki_Files/StandardizedHealthEconomicsDataTables/COST.md

   * amount_allowed: This information is generally available in claims data.
 This is similar to the total_paid amount in that it shows what the payer expects the provider to be reimbursed after the payer and patient pay.
 This differs from the total_paid amount in that it is not a calculated field, but a field available directly in claims data.
 The field is payer-specific and the payer should be indicated by the payer_plan_id field.
   * paid_by_primary does contribute to the total_paid variable.
 The paid_by_primary field is only used for reporting a patient's primary insurance payment amount reported on the secondary payer insurance claim.
 If the source data has actual primary insurance payments (e.g. the primary insurance payment is not a derivative of the payer claim and there is verification another insurance company paid an amount to the provider), then the primary insurance payment should have its own cost record with a payer_plan_id set to the applicable payer, and the actual primary insurance payment should be noted under the paid_by_payer field.
   * revenue_code_concept_id: Revenue codes are a method to charge for a class of procedures and conditions in the U.S. hospital system.
+  * drg_concept_id: Diagnosis Related Groups are US codes used to classify hospital cases into one of approximately 500 groups.
+Only the MS-DRG system should be used (mapped to vocabulary_id 'DRG) and all other DRG values should be mapped to 0.